Northwestern encourages all students to consider study abroad, as long as they meet the following eligibility requirements:

 Students who will be on disciplinary probation during the term(s) in which they are scheduled to study abroad are not eligible to study abroad for academic credit at Northwestern, even if their Northwestern application has been previously approved.
 If a student's program would permit them to participate while on probation, they are eligible to appeal Northwestern's policy.
 The appeal entails submitting a personal statement and meeting with a panel consisting of members from GLO, Office of Global Safety and Security, and Office of Student Conduct & Conflict Resolution.
 The panel's decision is final and no further recourse is available.

 To be eligible to study in a country in which English is not an official language, at least one quarter of instruction in an official language of the host country is required either before departure or while abroad.

 Many study abroad programs have their own language requirements above and beyond the Northwestern requirement.
 Check your program’s website for more information.

-In addition to the general requirements above, each school at Northwestern has its own specific policies for study abroad, which are outlined in individual Northwestern school letters.
+In addition to the general requirements above, each school at Northwestern has its own specific guidelines and policies for study abroad, which are outlined in the School and Major Advising Resources.

 - School of Communication

 - McCormick School of Engineering & Applied Science

 - Medill School of Journalism, Media, Integrated Marketing Communications